This week 7th - 11th September is Zero Waste Week, an award-winning campaign to raise awareness of the environmental impact of consumer waste.

 By carrying a lightweight fold-able fabric grocery bag, its easy to completely eliminate the need for plastic shopping bags.
 Several major supermarkets have now removed these from sale replacing them with the stronger 'bag for life' or brown paper bag.

 Dispense with those flimsy plastic produce bags by either buying items completely loose or invest the few pounds needed for reusable net bags, available from many supermarkets or widely online.

 Aim for zero waste personal care and beauty items

 A simple change to make but, aside from food and drink, these are the products we buy most often so finding zero waste alternatives can make a big difference.
 Essentials like toothpaste, floss, deodorant, toilet paper, shampoo, soap & conditioner, skincare and makeup can all be found in plastic-free containers or wrapped in paper.
-We will be following up this post with our tips for a zer0 waste bathroom so look out for it soon.

 If you can't manage more than a few changes, just remember one important thing - try not to buy anything you don’t need!